emory/inc-mm-v4/_posts/articles/2017-04-02-completely-mental-part-three.md

 > She had help of course, so it’s a testament to all three of us, I suppose.

 The most difficult thing to realize was that *staying married to me was not an option anymore.* For years I had resisted getting better for whatever reason(s), and it had gotten to the point where she could no longer tolerate not being able to be the person she wants to be.
-She was trying to be my wife while also fighting against the ceaseless tide of my turbulant seas.
+She was trying to be my wife while also fighting against the ceaseless tide of my turbulent seas.
 She was living most of her life on eggshells for quite a while at that point; setting aside her own wants and needs to accommodate my own admittedly nebulous demands to *feel* a certain way.

 <big>She resented the pressure I put on her to manage my emotions — *I had somehow successfully made her responsible for my feelings, and her attempts to free herself from this were thwarted by our existing well-regimented patterns of relating to each other.*</big>